Jazz chords

 Rootless voicings

 Rootless voicings refer to chords in which the root note is omitted (e.g. Cmaj7 without the C note).
-These are common when playing with a bass player (that taking care of the root notes of the chords).
-This type of voicing gives more possibilities for adding extensions and variate chords since there is one less note to include.
+These are common when playing with a bass player (who takes care of the root notes).
+This type of voicing gives more possibilities for adding extensions and variate chords since there is one less note to include. with the shapes above and include G7, C9 and D9.
+See more playing examples of 12 bar jazz-blues.

 Open chords in jazz?

 If you're used to play open chords, some of these can be useful in a jazz context after all.
-Even if they are not the most viable chords in guitar jazz music you could practice the standard major seventh and minor seventh chords in open positions.
+Even if they are not the most viable choices in guitar jazz music, you could practice the standard major seventh and minor seventh chords in open positions.
 Both categories create another color to the sound than the usual major and minor chords.

 Play chords over scales

-If want to improvise jazz a great way is to play scales over chords (see the article "The relationship between chords and scales").
-It is great if you could play together with someone else, otherwise, you could play over backing tracks.
+If want to improvise in the style of jazz, a great way is to play scales over chords (see the article "The relationship between chords and scales").
+It's beneficial if you could play together with someone, otherwise, you could play over backing tracks.

 Dm7 – G7 – Cmaj7 progression, you could play three different scales over it.
 There are many possibilities and one way would be: D Dorian over Dm7, G minor blues pentatonic over G7 and C Lydian over Cmaj7.